TastyToast/template-snippets/README.md

 *All Channel Fan Gate*
 Our traditional fan gate is only available on Facebook tabs but you can use these code samples to extend the same functionality across a canvas page or microsite.
 This method does require you get permission from the user to check their likes.

+*Canvas Redirect*
+This simple snippet can be included in a template to set an automatic redirect to a fanpage upon load.

 *FB Autofill*
 Paste in and configure to add Autofill with Facebook functionality to any signup form or sweepstakes.